Please refer to the University’s Glossary of Terms for policies and procedures.

 9.2 Financial Assistance comprises two components – Cost of Living Supplement and Travel Expenses.

-9.3 A Cost of Living supplement of up to $1200 per month can be paid to cover significant differences between the participant’s personal costs while on PDP compared with those incurred when not on PDP.
+9.3 A Cost of Living supplement of up to $1600 per month can be paid to cover significant differences between the participant’s personal costs while on PDP compared with those incurred when not on PDP.
+If PDP is to be undertaken in a location where the cost of living is particularly high, a case can be made for a higher level of supplement to be awarded.
+The maximum amount awarded for a higher level of supplement is $2000 per month.

 9.4 Travel Expenses